TheLovinator1/twitch-online-notifier/README.md

 Send a webhook to Discord when a Twitch stream goes live.

-## If you can't host this yourself

-Send me an email or Discord message with your Twitch usernames you want to track, your Discord webhook URL and Twitch application client ID and secret and I'll can host it for you.

 ## How it works

 Twitch will send a webhook to this program when a stream goes live.
 This program will then send a webhook to Discord.